 The Little Town on the Prairie

-De Smet, South Dakota.
-It's not a name that's known to readers of the Little House books.
-Laura never mentions the name of the place where her father finally decided to stay put.
+Laura’s father finally decidec to stay put by the shores of Silver Lake, when Laura is twelve years old, settling in a town called De Smet, South Dakota.
 The town still exists, though Silver Lake has vanished, and hundreds of trees, some over a century old, now dot the treeless prairie that Mary and Laura knew.
 The population of De Smet, in 2010, is just over a thousand people, which is about the same as it was at the turn of the twentieth century.
 Back then, the town existed to serve the farmers in the region.
 Today, its biggest industry is tourism.
 Thousands of Little House fans flood the area in the summer months.
-They tour the Surveyor's House, the Homestead, the house Pa built on Third Street, the Congregational Church, the schoolhouse and more, all of which were reconstructed or restored in the 1970s.
-On weekend evenings in the summer, townspeople perform an outdoor theater production of "The Long Winter."
-The Laura Ingalls Wilder Museum preserves hundreds of the family's possessions—among them are the organ the family bought for Mary; quilts, rugs, and beadwork that Mary made; and books printed in braille, New York Point, and raised letters that Mary could read with her fingertips.
+They tour the Surveyor’s House, the Homestead, the house Pa built on Third Street, the Congregational Church, the schoolhouse and more, all of which were reconstructed or restored in the 1970s.
+On weekend evenings in the summer, townspeople perform an outdoor theater production of “The Long Winter.”
+The Laura Ingalls Wilder Museum preserves hundreds of the family’s possessions—among them are the organ the family bought for Mary; quilts, rugs, and beadwork that Mary made; and books printed in braille, New York Point, and raised letters that Mary could read with her fingertips.

 The Third Street house, where Mary was to live the rest of her life, was spacious and comfortable.
 It was a typical Victorian home, with dark furniture, lace curtains, and flowered wallpaper, quite unlike the little cabins where the family had lived before.
 Mary’s bedroom, one of five, was on the first floor so she didn’t have to navigate the twisting stairs.
 Dozens of cupboards and closets, divided into neat compartments, provided a place for everything—and everything was always put into place.
 In the back yard, a network of ropes ensured that Mary could easily find her way to the garden and the various outbuildings.